-The Site for Contemporary Psychoanalysis offers a psychoanalytic training in both London and Cornwall.
+The Site for Contemporary Psychoanalysis offers a psychoanalytic training in London.
 Our training reflects the philosophy of the organisation and is for a minimum of four years.
 It offers critical readings of psychoanalysis and its links to European philosophy and feminist theory.
 It aims at engaging with the historical, political, theoretical and clinical developments of psychoanalysis and seeks to acknowledge the socio-cultural specificity of the individual’s experience.
 Our aim is to encourage trainees to reflect critically on psychoanalytic theorising and practice so that they may develop their own individual style as psychoanalysts.
 The following should be read alongside our Constitution, Training Standards document, and Trainee Handbook.
 To obtain hard copies of these or to request a brochure, please contact our office.

 Duration of Training

 - theoretical and clinical seminars

 The training may not be completed in less than four years.
 Nevertheless, in order to achieve their personal best and fulfil the course requirements, some trainees may need to remain in training for longer than four years.

 All trainees are required to be in individual psychoanalytic psychotherapy/psychoanalysis for at least one year prior to training and to remain in it at least until graduation.
 The therapist/analyst must be experienced and approved by the training committee.

 The Site does not hold the view that the “depth” or “intensity” of a given analysis is determined by its frequency.
 However, we accept the current convention within the PPS of UKCP that an analysis of less than twice weekly is not acceptable for training purposes.

 The Site respects and values the confidentiality of the therapeutic relationship and would not wish to intrude on it by asking analysts for reports.